In the Beginning:

 ex libris—two books about spiritual direction

 Two of the best books we’ve recently come across that discuss the practical ins and outs of discernment are Spiritual Passages by Benedict Groeschel, C.F.R., and Seeking Spiritual Direction by Thomas Dubay, S.M.
 Both authors have written other excellent books as well, but people interested in learning more about spiritual direction may find these two titles particularly insightful.
-At ex libris—main bookshelf, you can read excerpts from both of these books and also learn more about these and other works related to Catholic Bible study.
+At ex libris—main bookshelf, you can read excerpts from both of these books by Catholic priests, and you also can learn more about other works related to Catholic Bible study.

 sojourn—you could look it up in our archives